skyway/skyway.github.io/en/js-tutorial.md

 <script type="text/javascript" src="https://cdn.webrtc.ecl.ntt.com/skyway-latest.js"></script>
 ```

-### Create Peer Object
+### Create a new instance of Peer

-Add a process to create a Peer object.
+Initialize a new Peer object.
-For `apikey`, specify the API key that was generated on the Dashboard just before.
+Set the `key` property of the options argument to the API key that was generated on the Dashboard earlier.
-In `debug`, specify the log output level.
-If it is `3`, all logs will be outputted for development.
+For `debug`, specify the log output level.
+Log level `3` is debug mode, outputting all possible logs.

 *JavaScript*
 {: .lang}